BWDevDesk3/BackEnd/README.md

 {“username”:”username_value”, “password”:”password_value”}
 Information:
 The username is stored in the students table, and the password is hashed using a salted algorithm, and stored as an encrypted string.
+An email is automatically generated and sent to the user.
 .post to https://devdeskdb.herokuapp.com/api/auth/students/login
 POST Message body JSON:
 {“username”:”username_value”, “password”:”password_value”}